eporsche/daybreak/README.md

 - [ ] Add extended datatables and disable employee switcher
 - [ ] More Tests

-## Setup the development environment
+## Installation instruction to setup a development environment

 ### Requirements